neilscudder/paradigm/README.md

 # paradigm v1.0.4

-Establish and maintain access from a server to local services on remote client machines.
-Paradigm is a portable shell script that creates remote port forwarding tunnels over ssh, using ports allocated by a helper script on the server.
+Establish and maintain access to services on remote client machines.
+Paradigm creates remote port forwarding tunnels over ssh to consolidate the service ports of many client machines on a single server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

-The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server that may then provide playback control.
-This eliminates the otherwise essential configuration of the local network to provide client-server connectivity.

-The result is an embedded device that can be controlled from a phone, even if the phone wanders from Wifi to mobile data.
-It may be sent by post and installed with zero configuration by a layman.

-Paradigm also facilitates the multiplication of control to many handsets with server-side caching, and augmenting of data from 3rd party sources (album art, artist bios etc.) while limiting and regulating load on the embedded device itself.
-Ideal for use in the commercial environments where high temperature operating conditions are common, and cpu usage must be kept minimal to prevent overheating.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>